Previous Post: Some Tips on Planning A Cuba Bicycle Tour

 Further research when I got home told me that it was indeed a vulture.
 It also was a lesson in not reading too much (or anything at all!) into stuff that happens to you or around you – and something I will remember as I describe my bicycle trip in Cuba under the following headings:

-I came back from Cuba knowing more facts about Cuba, but I also find myself less sure about exactly what it all means.
-While it was definitely a worthwhile trip, I’m left with the obvious feeling that the reality of Cuba is more complex than a three-week visit with a guaranteed exit flight will allow me to grasp.
+I came back from Cuba knowing more about Cuba, but I also find myself less sure about exactly what it all means.
+While it was definitely a worthwhile trip, the reality of Cuba is more complex than a three-week visit with a guaranteed exit flight will allow me to grasp.
+Maybe another visit is in order – this time in the northern section!